Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Results

 Repeating the same analysis for the higher resolution $h^{-1} = 8192$, we obtain Fig. \ref{fig:error_S5e4_h512_h8k} (right).
 In this case, the numerical error $\epsilon$ is significantly reduced and remains smaller than each individual component of the magnetic terms (in magnitude), demonstrating that the simulation is well resolved at this resolution.

-In Fig. \ref{fig:err0r_S5e4_dif_resol}, we present the numerical error estimate computed from Eq. (\ref{eq:error_mag_terms}) for simulations with $S=5 \times 10^4$ and different resolutions, ranging from $h^{-1} = 512$ to $8192$.
-We find that convergence is achieved for the highest resolutions, $h^{-1} = 4096$ and $8192$, where the condition $\delta / h > 18$ is satisfied, which is even more stringent than the threshold reported by \cite{Morillo2025}.
+In Fig. \ref{fig:err0r_S5e4_dif_resol}, we present the numerical error estimate computed from Eq. (\ref{eq:error_mag_terms}) for simulations with $S=5 \times 10^4$ and different resolutions, ranging from $h^{-1} = 512$ to $8192$. \giovani{In this case, convergence is achieved for the highest resolutions of $h^{-1} = 4096$ and $8192$ (red and purple curves, respectively)}, where the condition $\delta / h > 18$ is satisfied, which is even more stringent than the threshold reported by \cite{Morillo2025}.